seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 between you and your friend.
 There's also a social and community aspect to GitHub, since you can watch other programmers develop their projects.
 GitHub also makes it easy to jump in and help somebody with their project.
-GitHub offers many other useful features which will discuss at length.
+GitHub offers many other useful features which we will discuss at length.

 ## Setting Up Git and GitHub